vicsz/java-lesson-outlines/README.md

 ## Spring Initializr
 This tool is akin to create-react-app for React, but for Spring Boot.
 It streamlines the creation of new projects by generating a basic project structure with chosen dependencies like Spring Web.
 It helps avoid common setup errors in Java, making it a practical choice for efficiently initializing Spring Boot applications.
 It can be run from the commandline (when installed) or from the [website](https://start.spring.io).

+## Java Coding Conventions
+*Class Names and File Names*: In Java, the name of the public class must match the filename.
+This convention facilitates the organization and retrieval of code.
+For example, if your class is named MyClass, the filename should be MyClass.java.
+*Package Names and Directories*: Package names should correspond to the directory structure where the files reside.
+This alignment ensures a coherent file system organization.
+For instance, a package named com.example.myapp should be found in a directory path /com/example/myapp/.
+General Capitalization Standards:
+- *Class Names*: Use CamelCase for naming classes, with the first letter of each word capitalized (e.g., MyJavaClass).
+- *Method Names*: Method names should start with a lowercase letter and follow camelCase convention (e.g., myMethod()).
+- *Variable Names*: Like method names, variable names should also start with a lowercase letter and follow camelCase (e.g., myVariable).
+- *Constants*: Constants are typically defined using all uppercase letters with underscores to separate words (e.g., MAX_HEIGHT).

 # Task Two: Java Spring Boot HelloWorld Web Server
 - Setup an IDE and install Gradle via Homebrew.
 - Create a Spring Boot application that displays "Hello World" on the main URL.
 Consider using the Spring Initializr website to quickly create a project skeleton.
 Make sure to add the 'Spring Web' dependency to your project.